arx-research/ers-docs/pages/solidity-api/ManufacturerRegistry.md

 function addManufacturer(bytes32 _manufacturerId, address _owner) external
 ```

-_ONLY OWNER: Registers a new manufacturer.
-Manufacturer is marked as registered forever once added so that history can't be mixed with
+ONLY OWNER: Registers a new manufacturer.
+Manufacturer is marked as registered forever once added.
-other manufacturers.
-To burn access the owner param is set to the zero address (in removeManufacturer).
-A manufacturer is considered "new"
-if registered=false._

 #### Parameters